 It’s more important for a website to be usable and an experience that users would want to repeat than to have a badge put on it.

 In my experience, once the user has arrived at a website they will work out pretty quickly whether the site is accessible to their needs.

 The presence of a badge on the site doesn’t really help.
-On the contrary, if a disabled person can’t use your website, but sees a badge on it, that person is likely to become confused and annoyed – they know they aren’t getting a good experience, but some organisation out there that claims to speak on their behalf has said they should be.
+On the contrary, if a person with a disability can’t use your website, but sees a badge on it, that person is likely to become confused and annoyed – they know they aren’t getting a good experience, but some organisation out there that claims to speak on their behalf has said they should be.

 Accessibility badges are more like a Which?
 Product Review or Kitemark – the mark is of little value when you’ve already bought the product (or, in this case, visited the website); you need it when you are choosing which of the products that are available (websites to visit) will be most suitable for your particular set of needs and preferences.

-So, when you’re choosing an organisation to audit and accredit your site, ask whether they will add a link to your site to a directory of sites they have accredited (like DAC’s Accredited Sites Directory or RNIB’s Accessible Website Directory) and ask how well they promote that directory.
+So, when you’re choosing an organisation to audit and accredit your site, ask if they will add a link to your site to a directory of sites they have accredited and ask how well they promote that directory.

 If the Hong Kong government wishes to “show appreciation to businesses and organizations for making their websites accessible” they should create an accessible directory of the sites they accredit, as this would be a useful guide for the disabled people the government wishes to help, and will help drive disabled people to the sites that have done the work to gain the ‘Gold’ level.

 After all, ‘gaining more users’ is a much more tangible reward than ‘appreciation’.

 Of course, the creation of one directory that amalgamated details of all accredited websites in each country, whichever accreditation badge they achieved, would be even more useful for users and organisations.